 Because blockchain technology offers a reliable and unbeatable level of security, digital ID authentication will be one of most valuable applications in the telecommunications industry.
 Currently, every time a person wants to sign up with a seller, they have to prove their identity and credentials using physical or digital documents.
 By using a blockchain, a person would provide their PII (Personal Identifiable Information), which is stored in a blockchain.
 The telco could participate in blockchain-managed identity management functions for its services, as well as offer this function as a service to its partners.
 On the blockchain network, authentication could be applied to all devices, applications and organizations that need to verify identity documents, such as passports, driver’s licenses and birth certificates, to list just a few.

-Fraud detection and prevention continue to be topics of relevance for most CSPs, and fraud cost the industry $28.3 billion in 2019, according to the Communications Fraud Control Association’s (CFCA) survey.
+Fraud detection and prevention continue to be topics of relevance for most CSPs.
+Fraud cost the industry $28.3 billion in 2019, according to the Communications Fraud Control Association’s (CFCA) survey.
 Blockchain-based solutions could be implemented to minimize identity, roaming and SIM swap fraud.

-Blockchain offers solutions to combat the plague of identity theft, allowing users to better control their data by creating a self-contained digital identity.
+Blockchain offers solutions to combat the plague of identity theft.
+It allows users to better control their data by creating a self-contained digital identity.
 Blockchain can help to protect private information that is heavily encrypted by the private key.
 The private key is associated with only one device, so the probability of data theft is dramatically reduced.

 Roaming fraud can be mitigated by implementing a licensed blockchain between each pair of roaming operators.
 This solution includes smart contracts that govern transactions between a CSP acting as a home operator and roaming partners, in order to monitor users’ online activities.
 Each time a subscriber activates an event on a visited network, a smart contract would be executed if the terms of the roaming partner contract are met.